denten-papers/xp-routledge/proposal.md

 There is a paucity of texts that occupy the niche targeted by the Literature and Contemporary Thought series at the intersection of DH and literary studies.
-The existing books could be classified into two major clusters: one, geared towards a more general audience of the humanistic disciplines at large; and cluster, specific to individual constituent disciplines.
+The existing books could be classified into two major constellations: one, geared towards the more general audience of the humanistic disciplines at large; and another, specific to individual constituent disciplines.

 The formative cluster of books about the Digital Humanities more generally
 includes: